-Information about student views, beliefs and political associations that professors acquire in the course of their work as instructors, advisors and counselors should be considered confidential.
+Information about student views, beliefs and political associations that faculty and staff acquire in the course of their work as instructors and advisors should be considered confidential.
 Protection against improper disclosure is a serious professional obligation.
 Judgments of ability and character may be provided under appropriate circumstances, normally with the knowledge or consent of the student.